Does Nivea Test on Animals in 2023?

 For example, China still requires some animal testing on cosmetic products.

 Since Nivea sells its items in the Asian region, we can’t definitively say it’s cruelty-free.
-Instead, the brand only conducts research on rodents when absolutely necessary.
+Instead, the brand only conducts research on rodents when necessary.

 What Is Nivea’s Animal Testing Policy?